 - 3.2.1 Pembrey Burrows encompasses an area of archaeologically and historically significant Second World War anti-invasion defences along with later infrastructure relating to an RAF air weapons range located at Tywyn Point.
 The dune system at Pembrey was densely defended and constituted an integral part of the Carmarthen Stop Line.
 This stop line was one of a number established throughout the Western Command and comprised coordinated anti-invasion defences stretching between the Ceredigion and Carmarthenshire coastlines.
-Whilst the archaeological significance of this area has long been acknowledged, the true extent and nature of the archaeology remains somewhat ambiguous and underrepresented in both the regional Historic Environment Record (HER) and the National Monument Record (NMR). - 3.2.2 Jonathan Berry's unpublished PhD thesis on Second World War antiinvasion defences in south and southwest Wales revealed a significant

-- number of sites within the Pembrey area, the majority of which were previously unrecorded (Berry 2016).
-At present the remains highlighted by Berry are not yet recorded on the Dyfed Historic Environment Record nor the National Monument Record (NMR). - 3.2.3 Consultation of various documentary sources, particularly historic photography, during a 2020 archaeological assessment (Bell, 2020) identified several features of archaeological interest within the Pembrey Burrows area.
-However, despite some general concordance between these sources there remained significant ambiguity regarding the distribution and nature of the archaeology, particularly regarding the precise locations, and consequently, features were often attributed multiple grid references.
+Whilst the archaeological significance of this area has long been acknowledged, the true extent and nature of the archaeology remains somewhat ambiguous and underrepresented in both the regional Historic Environment Record (HER) and the National Monument Record (NMR). - 3.2.2 Jonathan Berry's unpublished PhD thesis on Second World War anti-invasion defences in south and south-west Wales revealed a significant number of sites within the Pembrey area, the majority of which were previously unrecorded (Berry 2016).
+At present, not all the remains highlighted by Berry are recorded on the Dyfed Historic Environment Record nor the National Monument Record. - 3.2.3 Consultation of various documentary sources, particularly historic photography, during a recent archaeological assessment identified several features of archaeological interest within the Pembrey Burrows area (Bell, 2020).
+However, despite some general concordance between these sources there remained significant ambiguity regarding the distribution and nature of the archaeology, particularly regarding the precise locations, and consequently, features were often attributed multiple grid references between sources.
 Much of the study area was inaccessible owing to the density of the sea buckthorn and therefore areas of archaeological interest could not be verified.
-Conversely, previously unrecorded archaeological structures were discovered in more accessible areas. - 3.2.4 Area 2 of the present study was located within an area of medium archaeological potential and contains known archaeological sites of interest.
-None of the sites within Area 2 has designated status.
-Details of these sites are presented in Table 2, and their locations mapped in Figure 3.
-The list of sites is longer than that presented in the WSI because the actual study area was larger than the approximation given in the WSI.
-Area 1 was situated within an area of less archaeological potential and does not contain any known archaeological sites.
+Conversely, previously unrecorded archaeological structures were discovered in more accessible areas.

+3.2.4 Area 2 of the present study was located within an area of medium archaeological potential and contains known sites of archaeological interest, all of which have been the subject of recent observation (Pyper 2013; Berry 2016; Bell 2020; Enright 2021).
+None of these sites has any designated status.
+Site details are presented in Table 2, and site locations mapped in Figure 4.
+Area 1 was situated within an area of less archaeological potential and contains no known archaeological sites.